 Zoom's AI Companion 3.0 now works across platforms, not just inside Zoom calls.
 Microsoft Copilot generates agenda items, suggests follow-up questions, and flags when discussions go in circles.
 Google Meet's Gemini integration synthesizes 60-minute brainstorms into structured decision frameworks in real time.

 But here's the trend within the trend: the best video meeting AI features are not the ones that generate more content — they are the ones that generate better decisions.
-Gartner's 2026 Future of Work report found that only one in 50 AI investments delivers transformational value.
+Gartner's 2026 Future of Work research found that only one in 50 AI investments delivers transformational value.
 The rest create what researchers call "workslop" — fast but low-quality output someone still has to review and fix.

 The video conferencing platforms winning in 2026 are the ones where AI has context beyond the transcript.
 Not just audio, but the visual artifacts — the whiteboard, the shared canvas, the diagrams created during the call.
 Coommit built its architecture around this principle: an AI that sees both the conversation and the collaborative canvas simultaneously, producing outputs that are useful because they are contextual.